 - To publish an existing article (that is saved as a draft), make sure the required settings are completed and then click the Publish button in the top right corner of the edit article page.

 By assigning users to an article, you control for which users, groups, or campaign audiences will see your article.
 Users can be assigned by:

-- Selecting individual users groups like user roles
+- Selecting individual user groups like user roles

 - Selecting a predefined User Segment